 An island gifted to the nation.
-A fertile Hebridean paradise with a great anchorage, wonderful walks and wildlife and a inspiring little church.
+A fertile Hebridean paradise with a great anchorage, local fresh food, wonderful walks and wildlife.

 Canna was left to the National Trust for Scotland (NTS) by the Gaelic folklorist and scholar John Lorne Campbell in 1981, and is run as a farm and conservation area.
 It is truly a treasure of the Small Isles.
 Canna House, one of two big houses on the island (the other being Tighard), contains John Campbell’s important archives of Gaelic materials that were donated with the islands to the nation.
 It is an island rich in built heritage, our social, environmental and natural heritage and is a place to be cherished and supported through the work of the National Trust for Scotland